 The income it receives is under extreme pressure with the Government's austerity measures impacting significantly on the core Formula Grant it receives.
 Harlow saw reductions of almost 12.0% in this funding for 2012/13, a 7.7% reduction in 2013/14, a further 14.6% reduction in 2014/15 and a 16.4% reduction in 2015/16.
-It is anticipating further 10% year-on-year reductions thereafter.
-Future reductions are still subject to confirmation but current indications are that the cuts could be harsher than the financial plans have allowed for in those future years.
+It is anticipating further 10% year-on-year reductions thereafter subject to the announcements expected from the Government in early July 2015 as part of the Chancellors emergency budget announcements.
+Current indications are that the cuts could be harsher than the financial plans have allowed for in those future years given the protection to a number of other funding areas by the Government.

-The Council has continued to experience pressures in its income from fees and charges from the services it delivers, but has started to experience some improvements in areas such as car parking and planning applications.
+The Council has continued to experience pressures in its income from fees and charges from the services it delivers, but has started to experience some improvements in areas such as planning applications.